berndporr/kiss-fft/README.md

 ## Android
-You can do super-fast native FFTs in Android with KISS-FFT.
+You can do super-fast native FFTs under Android with KISS-FFT.

 ### Compilation
 Open this project in Android studio and run "Build".
 Depending